pcistudio/actions/README.md

 | user-email | The email of the user that will be used to commit the changes | | true     |

-## ssh-config
+## ssh-gen

+This action help to automatically.
+1. Generate the ssh keys
-This action help to automatically generate the ssh keys, store the private key in a secret and the public is set in the deploy keys of the repository.
+2. Store the private key in a `secret`
+3. Store the public is set in the `Deploy keys` of the repository.

 ### Usage: